entwoska/Fundpop-docs/getting-started/creating-your-first-campaign.md

    * Optionally set initial funding
    * Add initial backer count if desired

-{% hint style="info" %}
+> [!INFO]
-### Initial Funding and backer count
+> ### Initial Funding and backer count
+>

-When setting up your campaign goal, you have the option to add initial funding to your campaign.
+> When setting up your campaign goal, you have the option to add initial funding to your campaign.
 This feature allows you to account for:
+>

-* Contributions collected offline or through other channels
+> * Contributions collected offline or through other channels
-* Pre-campaign commitments from early supporters
+> * Pre-campaign commitments from early supporters
-* Funding secured before the official campaign launch
+> * Funding secured before the official campaign launch
-* Previous sales that should count toward your campaign total
+> * Previous sales that should count toward your campaign total
+>

-**How Initial Funding Works:**
+> **How Initial Funding Works:**
+>

-* The initial funding amount is added to your campaign progress from the moment it launches
+> * The initial funding amount is added to your campaign progress from the moment it launches
-* Progress bars and statistics will reflect this initial amount immediately
+> * Progress bars and statistics will reflect this initial amount immediately
-* Your campaign's success calculation includes this initial funding when determining if you've hit your goal
+> * Your campaign's success calculation includes this initial funding when determining if you've hit your goal
-{% endhint %}

 <figure><img src="../.gitbook/assets/FP-campaign-5.png" alt=""><figcaption><p>Campaign goal section displaying both options</p></figcaption></figure>